Cavity Multimodes as an Array for High-Frequency Gravitational Waves: Cavity Response to High-Frequency Gravitational Waves

+where $\hat{k}$, $\hat{l}$, and $\hat{m}$ form an orthonormal triad.
+In the cavity Cartesian frame $(x,y,z)$, expressed in terms of spherical coordinates, these unit vectors take the form

-For simplicity, we consider a static magnetic background field of uniform strength $B_0$, and note that the discussion can be readily generalized to an oscillating EM background, such as a secondary cavity-mode enabling heterodyne conversion to probe frequencies far below the cavity resonance through either EM or mechanical coupling~\cite{Berlin:2023grv,Goryachev:2018vjt,Berlin:2019ahk,Berlin:2020vrk,Thomson:2021zvq,Berlin:2022hfx,Thomson:2023moc,Li:2025pyi,Fischer:2024msc,Marconatoetal}.
+For simplicity, we consider a static magnetic background field of uniform strength $B_0$, while noting that the discussion can be readily generalized to oscillating EM backgrounds, such as secondary cavity modes enabling heterodyne conversion to probe frequencies far below the cavity resonance through either EM or mechanical coupling~\cite{Berlin:2023grv,Goryachev:2018vjt,Berlin:2019ahk,Berlin:2020vrk,Thomson:2021zvq,Berlin:2022hfx,Thomson:2023moc,Li:2025pyi,Fischer:2024msc,Marconatoetal}.